HengPan2007/MethSig-tmp/README.md

 ## Getting Ready

+## Usage
+pBeta is used to:
-## Step 1: Estimate expected hypermethylation of tumor sample (expected DHcR)
+ 1. Estimate expected hypermethylation of tumor sample (expected DHcR);
-## Step 2: Evaluate if observed DHcR is significantly higher than expected DHcR
+ 2. Evaluate if observed DHcR is significantly higher than expected DHcR. pCombine is used to:
-## Step 3: Determine if promoter hypermethylation if overrepresnted in patients (epidriver)
+ 1. Determine if promoter hypermethylation if overrepresnted in patients (epidriver).